salilab/PMI_analysis/README.md

 10. To test for convergence and do structural clustering, use the script `run_clustering.sh`

-Reference for convegence and clustering anlysis:
+Reference for convergence and clustering anlysis:

 Assessing exhaustiveness of stochastic sampling for integrative modeling of macromolecular structures. https://doi.org/10.1016/j.bpj.2017.10.005